thestormforge/optimize-controller/docs/redskyctl/redskyctl_version.md

 ### Options

 ```
+      --controller-image   Print only the name of the controller image.
       --debug              Display debugging information.
   -h, --help               help for version
-      --setuptools   Print only the name of the setuptools image.
+      --setuptools-image   Print only the name of the setuptools image.
 ```

 ### Options inherited from parent commands